top of page

 “It is important that we do not allow ourselves to be demotivated.”

 Livia Amacker and Annett Uehlinger coordinate Focus Refugees, a Queeramnesty subgroup that supports queer asylum seekers in Switzerland.
 A conversation about the team's current reorganization, challenges for refugees and mentors, and dealing with the political backlash.
-Since when and why have you been involved with Queeramnesty?
-Livia: I joined Focus Refugees (FR) as a mentor in May 2022 because I want to get involved and contribute to greater social justice.
-In particular
+Text: Ralf Kaminski Since when and why have you been involved with Queeramnesty?
+Livia: I joined Focus Refugees (FR) as a mentor in May 2022 because I want to get involved and contribute to greater social ju

 Aug 3110 min read